Curriculum

 MGY277H1

-An online introductory survey course that explores the agents of infectious disease, including bacteria, viruses, and parasites, as well as the host immune response.
+An online introductory survey course that explores the agents of infectious disease, including bacteria, viruses, fungal pathogens and parasites, as well as the host immune response.
 Other topics include the fundamentals of disease diagnosis and epidemiology.
-The course will use web-based lectures and tutorials and utilize a range of communication tools equivalent to approximately three lectures per week.
+This online, asynchronous course is equivalent to 3 lectures per week.

 MGY280H1: Specialist Research